jaggli/unit-test-workshop/README.md

 # unit-test-workshop

-This is a working repo from the unit test workshop
+This is a working repo of the unit test workshop

 ## Check out the summary
 - [takeaways](./takeaways/summary.md)